 Hall has authored more than 230 articles in refereed journals, and holds 10 U.S. patents.
 He is a member of the National Academy of Sciences, and a fellow of OSA and APS.
 Hall is also a NIST Senior Fellow Emeritus, and a JILA Fellow.
 He has trained numerous graduate students and post docs in the Physics Department at the University of Colorado, Boulder.

-Hall retired from NIST in November, 2004, but is still active in JILA and his consulting company Hall Stable Lasers, LLC.
+Hall became an OSA Honorary Member in 2007.
+He retired from NIST in November, 2004, but is still active in JILA and his consulting company Hall Stable Lasers, LLC.
 He continues to enjoy electronics hobbies and electro-optical systems design.